rticommunity/dds-rtps/README.md

 DDS application is used.
 This application is `shape_main`.
-The `shape_main` application adds a big variety of options to modify several parameters it uses, such as the topic name, the kind of entity (publisher/subscriber), includes DDS QoSes...
-The `shape_main` application is built statically with different DDS implementations and those executables are tested between them to check their interoperability with different parameter sets defined in a Test Suite.
+The `shape_main` application adds a big variety of options to modify several parameters it uses, such as the topic name, the kind of entity (publisher/subscriber), includes DDS QoSes, etc. The `shape_main` application is built statically with different DDS implementations and those executables are tested between them to check their interoperability with different parameter sets defined in a Test Suite.
 This is done by the `interoperability_report.py` script.